Community Outreach

 This ministry cares for homeless individuals with medical needs.
 We support this ministry financially and by having volunteers serve meals and befriend those served by the Center.
 A small group is also making fleece blankets for the guests.

-During our Summer Impact program, we prepare and serve meals for up to 14 homeless men and women, eat lunch with them, and then spend some time playing games with them.
+Those serving with Summer Impact have the opportunity to prepare and serve meals for up to 20 guests healing from sickness and surgery, eat lunch with them, and then spend some time playing games with the guests.

 If you would like more information about how you can partner with the Center for Respite Care, please contact Rev. Kate Smith.